atotic/gesturion/README.md

 ## DONE
+Mar-22 Callbacks should be flat part of options
-Mar-22 1st gesture implementation: swipeLeft
+Mar-22 gesture-logger custom element for testing Mar-22 1st gesture implementation: swipeLeft
 Mar-22 Initial gesture API
          use jsdoc to document public API and interesting types